 Over the years we have heard some good stories about the French Laundry but this one takes the cake.
 Looking to sell one of his vehicles, Andy did so the old-fashioned way, he parked it on Main Street in St. Helena with a placard in the window listing his phone number.
 The car caught the attention of a young woman driving by who called Andy wanting to drop by to further inspect the vehicle.
 She did so and after taking the car for a test drive, she decided she had to have the car.
 Andy invited her into his home to enjoy a glass of wine while they began to fill out paperwork relating to the transition in ownership.
 The woman was highly impressed with the wine and asked where it came from.
 Andy told her something like, “from my vineyard in the back of the house”.
 She then mentioned she used to work at the French Laundry and was wondering if Andy could give her a bottle so she could present it to their wait staff.
 So, he did.

-The wines are sold direct and at times very selectively available at two retail outlets in the valley: V Wine Cellar in Yountville and Calistoga Wine Stop.
+The wines are sold direct and at times very selectively available at two retail outlets in the valley: V Wine Cellar in Yountville and Calistoga Wine Stop and at Market and Goose & Gander restaurants in St. Helena.
 For more information about one of Napa Valley’s most boutique producers, and to order their current release, visit: www.navonefamilywines.com

 Leave a Reply